ai4ce/LUWA/README.md

     Here, "BEFOREUSE" refers to a state where the stone is not polished with any material at all.
 2. In the dataset, $256, 512, 865$ refers to the resolution of the images.
     a.
 The images were originally taken at the resolution of $865 \times 865$.
-This corresponds to the 1 granularity in the paper
+This corresponds to the 1 granularity in the paper.

     b. $512$ corresponds to the 6 granularity in the paper.

     c. $256$ corresponds to the 24 granularity in the paper.

 ## Fully-Supervised Image Classification